 Do I use the rule?

-I rarely use the 70 percent rule when deciding on a fix and flip.
+I rarely use the 70 percent rule when deciding on whether to flip a house or not.
 I like to write out all the numbers and decide on a deal after seeing my profit potential.
 On the above deal, I would write all my costs and see if the profit potential was worth the risk.
-Occasionally I will use the 70 percent rule to see how my numbers match up and I am usually very close to what the 70 percent rule estimates.
+Occasionally I will use the 70 percent rule to see how my numbers match up and sometimes I am very close to what the 70 percent rule estimates.
+Other times I am not even close!

-$150,000 is the value of the home after the repairs and $25,000 in repairs are needed.
-I always add at least $5,000 in unknown costs to my known costs on a fix and flip.
-Selling the house would cost me a 3% commission plus title insurance and other closing fees; approximately $6,500.
+If $150,000 is the value of the home after the repairs and $25,000 in repairs are needed.
+I always add at least $5,000 in unknown costs to my known costs on a flip.
+Selling the house would cost me a 3% commission plus title insurance and other closing fees; approximately $6,500 (My selling costs are going to be lower than most people because I am a real estate agent and do not have to pay a listing agent).
 I will have insurance, utilities, and lawn maintenance while owning the house; I estimate those costs at $2,500.
-My financing costs will be about $3,500 with my financing terms and loan costs.
-My selling costs are going to be lower than most people because I am a real estate agent and do not have to pay a listing agent.
+My financing costs will be about $8,000 with my financing terms and loan costs.

-As you can see when I subtract all my costs, I have a break even point of $107,500.
+As you can see when I subtract all my costs, I have a break-even point of $103,000.
 I usually want at least a $25,000 profit on my low-end fix and flips (under $125,000 purchase price).
-If I figure in a $25,000 profit, I should buy the property for $82,500.
-An investor who is not a real estate agent would be right at that $80,000 number or even a little under it because they would have to pay another 3 percent commission on the sales price.
+If I figure in a $25,000 profit, I should buy the property for $78,000.
+The 70% rule did not work out to be enough of a discount on this property and I am a real estate agent.
+If I was not an agent I would have more costs and the rule would have been farther off.
+I would need to buy the property at closer to 65% of the ARV minus the repairs to make it a good deal.

 How accurate is the 70 percent rule?

-As you can see, the 70 percent rule was extremely close to what I would pay based on my own calculations.
+As you can see, the 70 percent rule was close to what I would pay based on my own calculations.
 When I buy more expensive houses I usually am willing to pay more than 70 percent and when I buy cheap houses I pay less than 70 percent.
 I also factor in how big the repair job is going to be and how much cash I will have into a deal.
-If I can get houses cheaper that is great but difficult in this market.
-For beginner investors, I think the 70 percent rule is a great way to get an idea of what to pay for a flip.
-I would never rely only on the rule.
-You have to make sure your repair estimates are accurate for the rule to work.
+For beginner investors, I think the 70 percent rule is a great way to get an idea of what to pay for a flip but I would never rely only on the rule.

 What do you need to know to use the rule?